Bipedal, By Pedal! #2: Confidential Mad Libs

-It's the second issue of the Expozine Award Winning Bipedal, By Pedal.
+It's the revamped second edition of the Expozine Award Winning zine of police documents, now with commentary!
 Last time around we got a social history and tactics lesson about the Critical Mass bicycle activist movement.
-For this issue BPBP2 editor-dude Joe Biel collected legal documents pertaining to the Portland Police Department's nefarious, illegal crackdown campaign on the local Critical Mass movement.
-Obtained by Freedom of Information Requests, Biel shows through once-secret police and court documents that Portland Critical Mass did not in fact die out, it was brutally torn down by the cops in an organized campaign of intimidation and spy work.
-The Portland Police broke the law and Critical Mass was the causality.
-Portland is, of course, one of the best North American cities for cycling and Critical Mass is gone.
-This zine is a rally call for bike activists.
-Don't let this happen in your hometown!
-If that isn't interesting enough, the documents are redone as Mad Libs.
-This is a companion piece to Biel's upcoming documentary, Aftermass: A Post Critical Mass Portland.
+For this issue BPBP editor Joe Biel collected legal documents pertaining to the Portland Police Department's "interest" in the local Critical Mass movement.
+Obtained by Freedom of Information Requests, Biel shows through once-secret police and court documents that Portland Critical Mass may not have simply died out, rather "From reading their internal files, the Portland Police department was highly wary of Critical Mass from day one and went as far as illegally spying on the group with their anti-communist "Red Squad" and forever cementing the meme that Critical Mass' goals were rioting, blocking traffic, and antagonism with the public."
+Portland is, of course, one of the best North American cities for cycling.
+This zine is a rallying call for bike activists and is a companion piece to Biel's upcoming documentary, Aftermass: Bicycling In a Post Critical Mass Portland.

 There is a lack of understanding on the part of the Police department about what Critical Mass stands for.
 It appears the amount of arrests made were excessive considering the minor amount of misdemeanors involved.